top of page

 Approval timing depends on documentation and the rider definition

-Disclaimer: Educational information only — not medical, legal, or tax advice.
+General education provided; not a substitute for advice from licensed professionals.
 Claim timelines, eligibility rules, and payout structures vary by policy and state.
-Quotes are estimates; final terms depend on underwriting and the issued contract.
+Quoted figures are starting points; the final numbers depend on what underwriting confirms.

 Frequently Asked Questions